arubaya/ts-library-base-project/README.md

-# JS Library Base Project
+# TS Library Base Project

-This repository contains a project base for creating javascript libraries.
+This repository contains a project base for creating Typescript libraries.

 ## Table of Contents